dedica-team/nivio/docs/source/install.rst

 then point your browser to http://localhost:8080/render/nivio:example/graph.png

-There is also a demo project at https://github.com/bonndan/nivio-demo
+There is also a demo project "nivio-demo" in the repository, which starts an nginx to simulate a remote server.

 Seed config